raczben/wexpect/README.md

 But what is the difference between the old and new and what was the problem with the old?

 Generally, wexpect (both old and new) has three processes:

- - *host* is our original pyton script/program, which want to launch the child.
+ - *host* is our original python script/program, which want to launch the child.
  - *console* is a process which started by the host, and launches the child.
 (This is a python script)
  - *child* is the process which want to be launced.

 The child and the console has a common Windows console, distict from the host.

 The `legacy_wexpect`'s console is a thin script, almost do nothing.
 It initializes the Windows's